girke-lab/signatureSearchData/README.md

     install.packages("BiocManager")
 BiocManager::install("signatureSearchData", version = "3.9")
 ```

-Or it can be directly installed from GitHub by
+To obtain the most recent updates immediately, one can install it directly from GitHub as follows.
 ```r
 devtools::install_github("yduan004/signatureSearchData")
 ```